Epistam/CSVCrawler/README.md

 # CSVCrawler
-Extracts user:password couples in a csv files and puts them into a file.
-Supports sqlmap already cracked files
+Extracts user:password pairs in a csv file and outputs them to a file.
+Supports sqlmap already cracked files.